-This is the first post in our 5-part blog series exploring the huge returns you can see by using successful ecommerce promotions.
+This is the 1st post in our 5-part blog series exploring the huge returns you can see by using successful e-commerce promotions.
 The series will cover:

 We’ll walk you through how to strategically plan each type of promotions, and show you how to execute them in Shopify.
 Follow them all to get valuable tips for growing your business!